 You are God’s treasure – He delights in you.
 He has given you a purpose, and He has gifted you with every spiritual blessing.

-All praise to God, the Father of our Lord Jesus Christ, who has blessed us with every spiritual blessing in the heavenly realms because we are united with Christ. – Ephesians 1:3 (NLT)
+All praise to God, the Father of our Lord Jesus Christ, who has blessed us with every spiritual blessing in the heavenly realms because we are united with Christ. – Ephesians 1:3 (NLT, emphasis added)

-Here’s the truth: God is not a bad investor.
-When He sent Jesus to atone for our sins on the cross, He did so because of His great love for us.
+Here’s the truth: When He sent Jesus to atone for our sins on the cross, He did so because of His great love for us.
 To Him, we were worth the sacrifice of His most precious treasure in heaven – His Son.
 We are of great value to God!